oracle-quickstart/appstack/usage_instructions.md

        - WAR: If your application is packaged as a Web Archive.
 The WAR will be deployed in a Tomcat Server.
 This Tomcat Server will be started using the JVM Options provided in the "Other Parameters" section.

   - If the *application source* is *source code*:
+       - **DevOps compartment:** select the compartment containing the code repository
        - **DevOps repository name (OCID):** OCID of the repository containing the *source code* of the application
        - **Branch used for build/deployment:** name of the branch to build a deploy.
 A build trigger will be added so that the application is built and deployed each time a change is made to this branch.
        - **Application build command:** command used to build the application.
 This command will be used by the build pipeline to build the application.